 Fonseca's abstract paintings are studies in texture, shape and color.
 Geometric forms float, swell, and peek through layers of paint, creating a harmonic surface.
 Fonseca compliments his sophisticated color palette with the creamy white he uses throughout his compositions.

-Fonseca’s work can be found in public and private collections including, the Metropolitan Museum of Modern Art, the Museum of Modern Art, New York; the Whitney Museum of American Art; Smithsonian Institution, Washington DC; IVAM, Valencia, Spain; The United States Embassy, Vienna, Austria.
+Fonseca's work can be found in public and private collections including, the Metropolitan Museum of Art; the Museum of Modern Art, New York; the Whitney Museum of American Art; Smithsonian Institution, Washington DC; IVAM, Valencia, Spain; The United States Embassy, Vienna, Austria.